 At the time, my former husband and I had separated.
-I hadn’t told anyone yet except for my closest friends and hadn’t planned on telling anyone outside my inner circle until he invited both my husband and myself to a weekend event he held annually.
-Initially, I declined his invitation, but that led to more questions and encouragement for both of us to come because it was sure to be a weekend of great fun.
-I finally told him that if we did happen to come, it wouldn’t be a package deal and I told him why.
+I hadn’t told anyone yet except for my closest friends.
+I hadn’t planned on telling anyone outside my inner circle.
+Then he invited both my husband and myself to a weekend event he held annually.
+Initially, I declined his invitation, but that led to more questions and encouragement for both of us to come.
+I finally told him that it wouldn’t be a package deal and I told him why.
 That’s when the real manipulation began and it continued for almost 5 years.

-This particular man was in a position of power and calculatedly used his position to take advantage of my vulnerability when he found out I was planning to file for divorce.
+And he calculatedly used his position to take advantage of my vulnerability when he found out I was planning to file for divorce.
 He shared stories of his own failed marriage and they were eerily similar.
-He told me he knew how I felt because he had been where I was.
-He texted me to check in on me.
-He called to make sure I was okay.
-So I started to lean on him because he had been through the same thing I was experiencing and he wanted to be there for me, or so he said.
-He became the person I confided in and in the five months that followed, he relentlessly pursued me until he wore me down.
+And he told me he knew how I felt because he had been where I was.
+More often than not, he texted me to check in on me.
+Furthermore, he called to make sure I was okay.
+So I started to lean on him because he had been through the same thing I was experiencing.
+He said he wanted to be there for me, or so he said.
+He became the person I confided in.
+And in the five months that followed, he relentlessly pursued me until he wore me down.

 I used to tell him he wanted to live class but play trash and he always turned that around on me.
 He lied to me so many times that I can’t believe his tongue didn’t rot out of his mouth and yet I stayed because I loved him and I thought he valued me.
 He didn’t, but he knew how to play the game and how to keep me entangled so that I would think he did.

 He picked me apart emotionally every chance he got in order to make me lose not only my self-respect but also my self-worth.
 He was able to target every insecurity I had and consistently threw them in my face to make me feel even more insecure so that I would become more emotionally dependent on him for sustainability.
 There were times he was downright mean with his words and he was usually drunk when he emotionally hit me with whatever decided to fly out of his mouth in the moment.
 He set his sights on me, he exploited me, he degraded me, and then he discarded me like a puppy he had gotten tired of kicking around.

 Yes, I knew what people said about him–no doubt–and I think I also knew what I was getting with him.
 But he showed me a different side…a side I thought was real.
-A side that was never there.
-A side he mirrored to me because he was able to duplicate my emotions so that I would think he had the capability of feeling them.
+One that was never there.
+The very side he mirrored to me because he was able to duplicate my emotions.
+He did that so I would think he had the capability of feeling them.
 I gave and gave and gave, while he took and took and took some more.
-When I tell you that he pushed me to the point of exhaustion during our relationship, I’m not exaggerating because I am tired.
-I am depleted.
-I am suffering.
-And I am completely spent.
+When I tell you that he pushed me to the point of exhaustion during our relationship, I’m not exaggerating.
+I am tired.
+Depleted.
+Suffering.
+And I am completely and utterly spent.